HaugrNet/eds/eds-fitnesse/README.txt

 To access the FitNesse tests, go to http://localhost:[ PORT ]/EDS

 Here, the tests can be started either as a suite or individually.
-All the tests have been written so they work independently.
+All the tests have been written, so they work independently.
 This comes with the cost that they do take a bit longer than required.
 But for the sake of accuracy they have been written so.